memecimeters/memecimetro/README.md

 - optional if you want to use simavr
   - `git submodule init && git submodule update` clone simavr repo
   - `make -C virt/simavr` compile simavr
-- optional if you want to use simulide
-  - run `tup`
-  - open memecimetro.simu with simulide
-  - open code/src/firmware.hex y "upload it"

 ### use
 - `./upload.sh nano/promini/mega` upload to arduino nano/promini 5v 16Mhz/mega
 - (both commands run 'tup' before, it compiles if is necessary)
 - `./runvirt.sh` execute simavr if you choose it
+- to use with simulide
+  - run `tup`
+  - open memecimetro.simu with simulide
+  - open code/src/firmware.hex y "upload it"

 ### customization
 - in code/src/config.h you can configure things like